-The Dental Hygiene Clinic at Normandale Community College in Bloomington, Minnesota, provides comprehensive services to adult patients from the college, as well as to children and adults in the community.
-Many basic services are available, including dental screenings, soft tissue examinations, cleaning, fluoride treatment and periodontal assessments.
+The Dental Hygiene Clinic at Normandale Community College in Bloomington, Minnesota, provides comprehensive services to adult patients from the college and children and adults in the community.
+Many basic services include dental screenings, soft tissue examinations, cleaning, fluoride treatment, and periodontal assessments.
 Educational information is also provided, including tips for better oral hygiene.
 In fact, some patients may find there is an unexpected benefit to receiving oral care from a dental hygienist in training.
-Because dental hygiene students must be painstaking as they learn on the job, patients often end up learning more about their teeth and oral anatomy than they would in a normal dental visit.
-The downside to this is that dental appointments at college clinics can often take as many as 2-3 hours, because students are working on refining their knowledge and skills and have to take their time.
+Because dental hygiene students must be painstaking as they learn on the job, patients often learn more about their teeth and oral anatomy than they would in a normal dental visit.
+The downside to this is that dental appointments at college clinics can often take as many as 2-3 hours because students are working on refining their knowledge and skills and have to take their time.

-Fees for these services vary, from $40 for an adult cleaning $20 for comprehensive X-Rays.
+Fees for these services vary, from $40 for an adult cleaning to $20 for comprehensive X-rays.
 While dental hygiene students provide these services, they work under the supervision of licensed dentists and faculty from the college’s dental hygiene program.

 Lane Community College

-Lane Community College in Eugene, Oregon also offers a low-cost dental clinic staffed by students in its dental hygiene associate’s degree program.
-The program’s website notes that the clinic is open to the general public, but that it gives priority to adults “who have not had regular preventative dental care.”
-All services are provided in a patient-centered manner, and focus on preventative as well as therapeutic dental care.
+Lane Community College in Eugene, Oregon, also offers a low-cost dental clinic staffed by students in its dental hygiene associate’s degree program.
+The program’s website notes that the clinic is open to the general public but prioritizes adults “who have not had regular preventative dental care.”
+All services are provided in a patient-centered manner and focus on preventative as well as therapeutic dental care.

-The Lane Community College Clinic can provide a variety of services, including dental cleaning, X-Rays, dental screenings, fluoride treatment, sealant, and oral hygiene instruction.
-As with most of these low-cost community college dental clinics, the Lane clinic does not perform every dental service.
+The Lane Community College Clinic can provide various services, including dental cleaning, X-rays, dental screenings, fluoride treatment, sealant, and oral hygiene instruction.
+Like most of these low-cost community college dental clinics, the Lane Clinic does not perform every dental service.
 Patients who require services beyond the scope of those offered at the clinic are referred to a dentist in the community.

 Tallahassee Community College

-The Dental Hygiene Clinic at Tallahassee Community College provides dental students an opportunity to learn necessary skills, while providing low-cost services to the general public.
+The Dental Hygiene Clinic at Tallahassee Community College allows dental students to learn the necessary skills while providing low-cost services to the general public.
 Child, adult, and elderly patients are welcome.
-Services provided include dental exams, tooth scaling and polishing, oral cancer screening, and X-Rays.
-Students can also advise patients on nutritional issues, as well as proper dental care techniques, such as brushing and flossing.
+Services provided include dental exams, tooth scaling and polishing, oral cancer screening, and X-rays.
+Students can also advise patients on nutritional issues and proper dental care techniques, such as brushing and flossing.

 Other Community Colleges Offer One-Day-Only Clinics

 Many other community colleges across the country offer periodic one-day-only clinics in which children and sometimes adults can get free or low-cost dental care from dental hygienists in training.
-For example, Nanticoke, Pennsylvania’s Luzerne County Community College sponsors a Kids’ Cavity Prevention Day.
-The event, which seeks to promote good oral health for children, offers kids between the ages of three and 16 the opportunity to get a free dental exam, anti-cavity varnish, and pit and fissure sealants.
-The event is co-sponsored by the Northeast Pennsylvania Dental Hygiene Association, and is held at the dental clinic in the Health Sciences Center on campus.
+For example, Nanticoke, Pennsylvania’s Luzerne County Community College, sponsors a Kids’ Cavity Prevention Day.
+The event, which promotes good oral health for children, offers kids between the ages of three and 16 the opportunity to get a free dental exam, anti-cavity varnish, and pit and fissure sealants.
+The event is co-sponsored by the Northeast Pennsylvania Dental Hygiene Association and held at the Health Sciences Center's dental clinic on campus.

 Clinics Limited to Preventative Treatment

-For those planning to take advantage of the low-cost or free dental services that community colleges offer, it’s important to bear in mind that in almost all cases, the clinics only perform preventative services.
+For those planning to take advantage of the low-cost or free dental services that community colleges offer, it’s important to remember that the clinics only perform preventative services in almost all cases.
 Dental hygienist students in these clinics will usually perform the following services:

-- Examine teeth for obvious signs of decay
+- Examine teeth for apparent signs of decay

 - Clean and polish teeth